 Below you will find 19 tips on creating beautiful gardens for dogs to enjoy.

-We’ll look at the best garden solutions, what to plant and what is the best garden surface for dogs, as well as some fun additions and games to play with a puppy inside and outside to make your garden design a canine paradise!
+We’ll look at the best garden solutions, what to plant and what is the best garden surface for dogs, as well as some fun additions to make your garden design a canine paradise!

 If you make your garden dog safe they can have hours of fun and games and they don’t feel trapped.
 You can even install one of these microchip dog flaps to monitor their behaviour.

 Our 19 Dog Friendly Garden Ideas